daqing613/daqing613.github.io/about/index.md

 ## Self Bio:

-Daniel Wong is a DevOps who are located in Beijing.He live to dive into Linux and Open Source Software.
+Daniel Wong is a DevOps who is located in Beijing.He lives to dive into Linux and Open Source Software.

 ## Below are some aspect that he is working on: